jordanbtucker/DasKeyboard.Q/README.md

 A .NET Core library for accessing the [Das Keyboard Q REST API][1].

-**WARNING:** This is a work-in-progress.
-The code is only theoretical, meaning it hasn't been tested.
+**WARNING:** This is a work-in-progress, and the Das Keyboard team is still making changes to the Q REST API.
 Use at your own risk.

 ## Usage